Do Conjure Doctors Believe In Karma?

 Personally, I believe there is no randomness in the universe, and human conduct sets mental, emotional, energetic, and spiritual forces that eventually materialize in physical effects, manifesting their consequences.

 My belief, however, as a Hoodoo practitioner, differs from the Eastern 'Law of Karma' or the Wiccan' Threefold Law' in significant ways.
 First, the Eastern belief about the 'Law of Karma' is strictly personal; an individual who rapes someone would be raped too, in this incarnation or the next.
-On the other hand, Wiccan's Threefold Law has a more radical approach, as anything you do is believed would come back to you three times.
+On the other hand, Wiccan's Threefold Law has a more radical approach, as anything you do is believed to come back to you three times.
 The individual's rudeness will revolve back only on himself.
-It can't cause others to suffer.
-It can't force other consequences.
+It can't cause others to suffer and it can't force other consequences.
 Many people DO believe in it, and it works for them, but the concept doesn't resonate with me as a conjure worker.

 In Hoodoo, it credits our actions with a much broader effect.
 For instance, a person who performs a Money Drawing spell could cause someone to lose money, or a person who does a Cast Off Evil work for his alcoholism may avert a massive auto accident.
 The spiritual or energetic channels of effect run far below the surface, sometimes untraceable but powerful.

-We believe in every choice we make; there's a fair consequence, whether they are pleasurable or not pleasurable.
+We believe in every choice we make; there's a fair consequence, whether pleasurable or not.

 A second significant difference is that karma is irrevocable; a misdeed once committed is, as they say in Oriental teachings, like the tusks of an elephant; it can't be retracted.
-Hence, the sum of a person's actions in his current and previous lifetimes is the deciding factor of his destiny in his future existence.
+Hence, the sum of a person's actions in his current and previous lifetimes determines his destiny in his future existence.
 I personally believe it's inexorable if one doesn't do something about it.
-On the contrary, since most Hoodoo practitioners are Folk Christians, we accept the concept of repentance and correction, which means that we can admit, regret, forget and change our mode of conduct.
+On the contrary, since most Hoodoo practitioners are Folk Christians, we accept the concept of repentance and correction, meaning we can admit, regret, forget, and change our mode of conduct.
 When we do, past actions are spiritually erased.
 As laid out by my mentor, this process of repentance includes three stages: confession, regret, and a vow not to repeat the misdeed.
 The true penitent, as my mentor says, is the one who finds himself with the opportunity to commit the same sin or crime again yet declines to do so.
-Suppose he does it again.
-In this case, he has a serious problem, and a severe consequence of his action is awaiting.
+Suppose he does it again, in this case, he has a serious problem, and a severe consequence of his action is awaiting.

 This concept also resonates with traditional African beliefs; some priests from Yoruba, Igbo, and Ewe do spiritual readings and use verses from their sacred literary corpus to look for particular patterns or mistakes in past and present lives.
 Once found and interpreted, the priests can guide people in the right direction and fix or correct the issues or problems to prevent them from reoccurring.
-This priestly guidance not only gives verbal advice but ceremonial and offering recommendations too that can be performed by themselves or on their behalf.
+This priestly guidance not only gives verbal and ceremonial advice but also offers recommendations that can be performed by themselves or on their behalf.
 In West African spiritual paths, it is believed that humans are not given destiny by God; humans choose their own destiny.
 They just forget their chosen fate and past lives as soon as they are conceived.
-This traditional impression provides a good reason why humans can also alter parts of their destiny through ceremonies and offerings.
-The ancient African belief concerning destiny was assimilated into the Hoodoo tradition eventually.
-Thus, a skilled conjurer can dramatically change a person's fate through the utilization of natural magic and spirituality.
+This traditional impression provides a good reason why humans can alter parts of their destiny through ceremonies and offerings.
+The ancient African belief concerning destiny was eventually assimilated into the Hoodoo tradition.
+Thus, a skilled conjurer can dramatically change a person's fate through natural magic and spirituality.
 This means a Hoodoo practitioner can destroy someone's life by conjuring destruction onto them or protect a person's destiny from other forces trying to change it.
-To know a person's destiny, divination is utilized.
+Divination is utilized to know a person's destiny.
 Through what some practitioners call psychic or spiritual diagnosis, divination is also used to know what rituals should be performed and what charms should be worn to protect or alter a person's destiny.

 And so that's it!
 I reckon most Hoodoo practitioners will agree that there is no such thing as a cosmic tally system that keeps track of our good and evil deeds in our tradition.
-We don't find that idea makes much sense to us.
+That idea doesn't make much sense to us.

 I heard people saying it is not Christian to do such a thing.
 For the Fundamentalists, perhaps, because even Jesus once cursed a barren fig tree.
 Folk Christian exegesis regarding this parable includes giving us the authority to condemn those who are wicked and fruitless.
 Catholic Hoodoo practitioners even invoke the powers and assistance of hot saints such as St. Rita for revenge, St. Martha for domination, St. Raymond Nonnatus to shut up one's enemies, St. Cyprian of Antioch to curse one's enemies, and a whole lot more.
-Even Jesus can be called unto when doing justified enemy works as Christ demonstrated violence when provoked to genuine anger during the time He cleared the temple of the moneychangers and animal-sellers (Matthew 21:12-13; Mark 11:15-18; John 2:13-22).
-Baptist exhortation sermons are also available that some Protestant Hoodoo workers use as curses when doing enemy works.
-A popular one is called Hitler and Hell, recorded during World War II by African-American preacher Reverend J. M. Gates.
+Even Jesus can be called unto when doing justified enemy works.
+Christ demonstrated violence when provoked to genuine anger when He cleared the temple of the moneychangers and animal sellers (Matthew 21:12-13; Mark 11:15-18; John 2:13-22).
+Baptist exhortation sermons are also available, which some Protestant Hoodoo workers use as curses when doing enemy works.
+A popular one is called Hitler and Hell, recorded by African-American preacher Reverend J. M. Gates during World War II.

 This is not a sign of an incompassionate heart.
-We are rooting our prayers on pure love for God and his statutes and methods and compassion and dear to our clients who desperately need help.
+We are rooting our prayers on pure love for God, His statutes and methods, and compassion and dear to our clients who desperately need help.
 This is not to say that conjure workers are free to throw curses at random people.
 We refuse to do a job if it is deemed unjust in the eyes of God through divination.

-When people just don't want to shut their mouths and mind their own business, that's where the good old beef tongue shut-up work comes in handy.
+When people don't want to shut their mouths and mind their own business, the good old beef tongue shut-up work is handy.
 The cow's tongue represents the enemy's evil tongue, and the spell uses obvious symbolism to sew and tie that tongue up and stop them from slandering or bad-mouthing anyone!
 Experienced Hoodoo practitioners are encouraged to cast magic like this without fear of repercussions.

 0 comments: